 - Brush back and forth across……between the wires and gums on the upper and lower to loosen any food particles.

 - Next, brush correctly as if you had no brackets or appliances on.

 - Start on the outside of the uppers with the bristles at a 45-degree angle toward the gum and scrub with a circular motion two or three teeth at a time using ten strokes, then move on.

 - Next, do the same on the inner surface of the upper teeth.

 - Then, go to the lower teeth and repeat steps 1 & 2.

-Look in a mirror to see if you have missed any places.
-Your teeth, brackets and wires should be free of any food particles and plaque.
+Look in the mirror to see if you have missed any places.
+Your teeth, brackets, and wires should be free of any food particles and plaque.

 FLOSSING: Use a special floss threader to floss with your braces on.
 Be sure to floss at least once per day.